Updated: Jun 23

 Catering Restaurants - Most locations will call the same Pizza or catering restaurant when offering catering options.

-A business that starts receiving customers and clients through Google Ads will start benefiting greatly in the long run.
+A business that starts receiving customers and clients through Google Ads will benefit significantly in the long run.
 Ask yourself if the client you're speaking with has access to repeat customers, and bring it up if they do for an easy sell!

-Businesses that gain from huge returns based on one sale often benefit greatly from Google Ads.
-These types of businesses usually take on clients and projects based on a one-time contract.
+Businesses that gain from huge returns based on one sale often benefit significantly from Google Ads.
+These types of companies usually take on clients and projects based on a one-time contract.

 Lawyers - One client can net them thousands of dollars.
 High contrast from the price of the Google Ad they created